lj020326/Ansible-inventory-file-examples/tests/ansible-group-priority/example2/README.md

 ## Conclusions/Next Steps

-The results from the change to the group results in unexpected results.
+The results from removal of the test var from the 'cluster' group results in unexpected results.

 The [next example](../example3/README.md) will look to resolve this.